jimacasaet/ee298-deep_learning/README.md

 Following the recommendations of the paper regarding the architecture of the encoder, decoder/generator, and discriminator, some of the images obtained from the trained models are shown below.
 ### Results of the VAE (encoder+decoder models)

 ### Results of the GAN (decoder+discriminator models)

-Unfortunately, the combined model did not generate face images.
+Unfortunately, the models following the recommended GAN architecture did not yield face images.
+While models with a few epochs of training did show varying generated images, models with extended training (2000+ epochs) eventually ended up generating a single image over and over again.
+The code for training the model is in the folder `gan_cnn`, alongside two saved models.
+To test the generated models, run `gan_test.py name_of_model`; replace `name_of_model` with whichever model you wish to use to generate images.

+The failure of the GAN to work on its own may have caused the combined model to fail.
 Regardless, a copy of the code can be found in the folder `vae_gan_original` for your perusal.

 To address the non-functionality of the combined model, the discriminator was modified:
 1. LeakyReLU was used instead of ReLU, and Dropout was added
-2. This modified discriminator uses Conv-LeakyReLU-DOut-BNorm instead of Conv-BNorm-ReLU
+2. This modified discriminator uses Conv-LeakyReLU-Dropout-BNorm instead of Conv-BNorm-ReLU
 3. The Lth layer was entirely removed from the model; instead of relying from the Lth layer information to train the encoder and decoder, the actual image info was used instead.

 ### Results of the modified VAE-GAN